brimdata/zed/docs/tutorials/zq-primer.md

 But let's break down what's taking up all this space.

 We can take the output from `fuse | sample` and list the fields with and their "kind".
-Note that when we do on `over this` with records as input, we get a new record value for each field structured as a key/value pair:
+Note that when we do an `over this` with records as input, we get a new record value for each field structured as a key/value pair:
 ```mdtest-command dir=docs/tutorials
 zq -f table 'over this | fuse | sample | over this | {field:key[0],kind:kind(value)}' prs.json